watty62/SRPPM/README.md

 This project is my first [100 Days of Code](http://github.com/watty62/100-days-of-code) project.

-It is designed to:
+It is designed to (and mostly does) the following:
-* spot the publication of 4-weekly PDF performance reports,
+* spot the publication of 4-weekly PDF performance reports (it still doesn't - being run manually)
 * download new ones,
 * use the PDFTables API to convert to CSV,
 * extract headline data, and 4 detailed measures for each Scottish Railway station,
 * write all data to a SQLite database
-* make that publicly available - perhaps via an API.
+* make that publicly available.

 ## Requirements##